Research

 Job Market Paper

-Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Under review
+Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Revise and resubmit

 Abstract